Chair, 2013-14: Brian Borovsky, surface physics and friction

 Physics 131, the second course in the three-semester calculus-based sequence, treats electricity, magnetism, and electromagnetic waves.
 There is one 2.5-hour laboratory meeting per week.
 Prerequisites: Physics 130 and concurrent registration in (or previous completion of) Mathematics 126 or 128.
 Offered annually in the spring semester.

-Physics 232, the third course in the three-semester calculus-based sequence, explores special relativity, waves and oscillations, atomic physics, heat, and statistical mechanics.
+Physics 232, the third course in the three-semester calculus-based sequence, explores special relativity, waves and oscillations, and the quantum mechanics of light and matter.
 There is one 2.5 hour laboratory meeting per week.
 Prerequisites: Physics 131 or permission of instructor, and concurrent registration in (or previous completion of) Mathematics 220.
 Offered annually in the fall semester.

 Quantum mechanics has changed the conceptual framework for our understanding of atoms and molecules, both as free particles and in condensed states of matter.
 It also guides our understanding of the nucleus and elementary particles.
 This course examines these discoveries and several applications they produced.
 Prerequisites: Physics 232 and concurrent registration in Physics 245 and Math 230.
 Offered annually in the spring semester.